davedoesdev/mqlobber/README.md

 **Parameters:**

-- `{QlobberFSQ} fsq` File system queue - an instance of [`QlobberFSQ`](https://github.com/davedoesdev/qlobber-fsq#qlobberfsqoptions).
+- `{QlobberFSQ | QlobberPG} fsq` File system queue - an instance of [`QlobberFSQ`](https://github.com/davedoesdev/qlobber-fsq#qlobberfsqoptions).
 This does the heavy-lifting of reading and writing messages to a directory on the file system.
+Alternatively, you can pass an instance of [`QlobberPG`](https://github.com/davedoesdev/qlobber-pg), which uses PostgreSQL to process messages.
 - `{Duplex} stream` Connection to the client.
 The client should use [`MQlobberClient`](#mqlobberclientstream-options) on its side of the connection.
 How the connection is made is up to the caller - it just has to supply a [`Duplex`](https://nodejs.org/dist/latest-v4.x/docs/api/stream.html#stream_class_stream_duplex).
 For example, [`net.Socket`](https://nodejs.org/dist/latest-v4.x/docs/api/net.html#net_class_net_socket) or [`PrimusDuplex`](https://github.com/davedoesdev/primus-backpressure#primusduplexmsg_stream-options).
 - `{Object} [options]` Configuration options.
 This is passed down to [`BPMux`](https://github.com/davedoesdev/bpmux#bpmuxcarrier-options) (which multiplexes message streams over the connection to the client).
 It also supports the following additional properties:
   - `{Boolean} send_expires` Whether to include message expiry time in metadata sent to the client.
 Defaults to `false`.